tmathmeyer/tint3/configuration.md

   * D: dew point

 The format parameters used in the radio module are as follows:
-  * N: the number of the radio button
+  * n: the number of the radio button
   * J: the number of the radio button, japanese (chinese) numerals
   * R: the number of the radio button, roman numerals
-  * I: inverted
+  * N: the name pulled from xlib
+  * U: the name from xlib, but underlined

 An example of the radio configutation for desktops might be:
 ````